PCMDI/input4MIPs_CVs/docs/dataset-overviews/stratospheric-volcanic-so2-emissions-aod.md

 ### UOEXETER-CMIP-1-3-1

-v2.0.0 updates the mean historical SAOD (so the SAOD has decreased a bit, but it is still higher than CMIP6).
+v2.0.0 includes the following key updates: i) new H2SO4 number density variable replacing aerosol number density; ii) correction to the 1920-1978 ice-core dataset, improving consistency with pyrheliometer measurements and CMIP6.
+As a result of this change, the mean historical SAOD has decreased a bit, but it is still higher than CMIP6.
 Hence v1.3.1 is deprecated.

 ### UOEXETER-CMIP-1-3-0